AAshu1412/yielder_eth/README.md

 * **Constant Monitoring:** You have to constantly watch the markets to find the best returns.
 * **Time-Consuming:** Frequently moving your funds between pools to chase better yields is tedious.
-* **High Complexity:** Managing investments across many different platforms (e.g., Permaswap, Botega) is confusing and difficult.
+* **High Complexity:** Managing investments across many different platforms (e.g., Uniswap, SushiSwap) is confusing and difficult.

 ## The Solution: Yielder Makes it Easy